Optimal Quantization for Matrix Multiplication: Introduction and main results

 Note that two parts simply describe the cases, where both or only one matrix needs to be compressed.\footnote{corresponding to the case of ``weights and attention'' quantization and ``weights-only'' quantization in LLMs.} Our scheme operates by compressing each column of $A$ and $B$ using the same (randomized) nested-lattice quantizer $f_{\text{col}}:\RR^n \to [2^{nR}]$, which is applied repeatedly to every column, whereas the decoder $g$ simply estimates each column to get matrices $\hat A$ and $\hat B$ and computes their scaled matrix product; see Figs.~\ref{fig:encoders} and~\ref{fig:decoder}.
 The parameter $\kappa$ shown in Figures is used by the encoders for time-sharing/sparsification and is set to $\kappa=\min\{R/R^*,1\}$ in the Theorem.
 In particular, for $R<R^*$ a fraction $1-({R\over R^*})$ of coordinates are ignored (mapped to 0), corresponding to $\kappa= R/R^*$.
 As we will see shortly this dimensionality reduction (\`a la Johnson-Lindenstrauss) turns out to be necessary to achieve asymptotically optimal distortion.

 To get a feel for Theorem~\ref{thm:generalMatMul} let us consider independent matrices $A$ and $B$ drawn iid Gaussian $\mathcal{N}(0,\sigma^2)$.
 For large $n$, such matrices have bounded entries and are also arbitrarily close to their centered version, with high probability.
 For the second part, where only $A$ needs to be compressed, note that if $B$ is the $n\times n$ identity matrix, the right hand sides of~\eqref{eq:OneSIdedOpt2} and~\eqref{eq:OneSIdedOpt1} read $\sigma^2 (2^{-2R}+2\eps)$ and $na \sigma^2 (2^{-2R}+2\eps)$, respectively, which are optimal, as they correspond to the Gaussian rate-distortion function.
-For the first part of the Theorem, we have that $\EE\|A^\top B\|_F^2=\frac{\EE{\|A\|^2_F \|B\|_F^2}}{n}=\sigma^4\cdot nab$ in this case and Theorem~\ref{thm:generalMatMul} shows estimate
+For the first part of the Theorem, we have that $\EE\|A^\top B\|_F^2=\frac{\EE{\|A\|^2_F \|B\|_F^2}}{n}=\sigma^4\cdot nab$ in this case.
+Consequently, the two terms corresponding to $\Gamma^2(R)$ in~\eqref{eq:generalMatMulUB} cancel out, and Theorem~\ref{thm:generalMatMul} shows estimate

 It turns out that this is the best possible approximation (at this compression rate), as shown in our next result. \begin{theorem} Let $A\in\RR^{n\times a}$ and $B\in\RR^{n\times b}$ be independent random matrices, with iid $\m{N}(0,\sigma^2)$ entries. \begin{enumerate} \item For any $n\geq 1$, and any pair of rate-$R$ encoders $f_1:\RR^{n\times a}\to[2^{na R}]$, $f_2:\RR^{n\times b}\to[2^{nb R}]$ and decoder $g:[2^{naR}]\times [2^{nbR}]\to\RR^{a\times b}$, we have